Importance of Routine Rabies Testing

-Rapid and accurate laboratory diagnosis of rabies in humans and other animals are essential for timely administration of post-exposure prophylaxis.
-Within a few hours, a diagnostic laboratory can determine whether or not an animal is rabid and inform the responsible medical personnel.
-The laboratory results may save a patient from unnecessary physical and psychological trauma, and financial burdens, if the animal is not rabid.
+Rapid and accurate laboratory diagnosis of rabies in animals to which humans have been exposed (through bite, contact with saliva or brain/nervous tissues) are essential for timely administration of post-exposure prophylaxis.
+Within a few hours of receipt of an animal specimen for testing, a diagnostic laboratory can determine whether or not the animal is infected with rabies and inform the responsible medical personnel.
+Laboratory results can prevent unnecessary procedures, psychological trauma, and financial burdens, if the animal is determined to be not infected.

 In addition, laboratory identification of positive rabies cases may aid in defining current epidemiological patterns of disease and provide appropriate information for the development of rabies control programs.